 The script invented by the Minoan civilization on Crete, hieroglyphic and Linear A, used between approx. 2000 and 1450 BC, is the oldest European script.

-Linear A inscription discovered in 1987 on a rock panel in Kongsberg, Norway, approx. 1700 BC.
+Linear A inscription discovered in 1987 on a cult site near a farm house, a rock panel with cupmarks from the Early Bronze Age and engraved petroglyphs, in Kongsberg, Norway, approx. 1700 BC.
 The Linear A signs beneath were photocopied from «Inscribed Tablets and Pithos of Linear A System from Zakro», by N. Platonos and W. Brice (1975).
 The cup form of the pi sign is characteristic also of the pi sign pecked into the rock, but this copy is from the Norwegian semitist, Ph.D.
 Kjell Aartun’s list in Die Minoische Schrift.
-Band I. The rock panel, with pictures of carvings, is described under chapter 5 Kongsberg.
+Band I (1992).
+The rock panel, with pictures of carvings, is described under chapter 5 Kongsberg.

-The two Minoan words, wetuyu piti, were translated «soft (and) pure», by Dr. Aartun.
+The inscription, two Minoan words, wetuyu piti, was identified as Linear A and translated «soft (and) pure», by Dr. Aartun in 1994.
 The cult inscription may refer to the soft native wire silver found in the surrounding area.The location of the inscription can be explained in terms of the Minoans having reached far away Scandinavia, and Kongsberg, in their quest for the highly valuble silver (twice as valuable as gold in Egypt before 1500 BC).
+In the hills surrounding Kongsberg, nuggets of native silver could easily be picked out of veins in the very surface of the rock, with primitive tools.
+Apart from the big mines, there are traces of small mines «everywhere» in the forests, many yet to be discovered.
 (For further reading, see below.
 In the Appendix are given some Linear A translations.)

 The Linear A inscription viewed from different angles